WPXN (FM)

 WPXN (104.9 FM) is a radio station broadcasting an adult contemporary music format.
 Licensed to Paxton, Illinois, United States, the station serves the Champaign area.
-The station is currently owned by Paxton Broadcasting Corporation and features programming from Fox News Radio.
+The station is owned by Paxton Broadcasting Corporation and features programming from Fox News Radio.

 WPXN is the home of local high school sporting events, as well as the Illinois Fighting Illini and NASCAR.

 In June 2020 WPXN installed a new broadcasting tower and returned to its full licensed power of 3,000 watts after months of broadcasting at a reduced power 250 watts because of structural issues with the old broadcasting tower.